Bhojshala was Saraswati temple but both sides should abide by HC decision: Archaeologist KK Muhammed | Entertainment

 The eminent archaeologist said both communities should sit together to find a solution in these matters.

 ''The Hindus should also consider that they should not come with a list (of places of worship).
-We need to strengthen the country and take it forward and they (both communities) should sit together (for this)," he said, cautioning that it will be a big problem if both sides do not sort out the disputes.
+We need to strengthen the country and take it forward and they (both communities) should sit together (for this)," he said.

+It will be a big problem if both sides do not sort out the disputes, he cautioned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)